 A: Multiple programs are acceptable.
 They should be unique and selected to showcase particular aspects of the coders' knowledge and/or programming style.
 If multiple programs are submitted, a short description (plain text file - readme.txt) of what is unique/interesting in either is recommended.

 Q: What are the minimum TOEFL requirements for DPA MFA and MS?

 A: The DPA programs do not have an official minimum for TOEFL.
 However, our experience is that scores below 90 indicate that the student may have difficulties in our program if admitted.

 Q: When is the application deadline?

-A: Application deadline for Fall semester (which is the only semester to start the DPA MFA program) is January 15, however, we accept applications after that date on a space-available basis.
+A: Application deadline is January 15, however, we accept applications after that date on a space-available basis.
 Please refer to our admission page for the latest application deadlines, or send us an email.